Particular/docs.particular.net/nservicebus/messaging/headers.md

 ### NServiceBus.ProcessingEnded

-The timestamp when processing of a message ended.
+The timestamp when the processing of a message ended.

 ### NServiceBus.ProcessingEndpoint